The World Won't Listen: Artwork and packaging

 The CD sleeve for The World Won't Listen is based on the cassette version of the sleeve layout; the original album featured a larger picture of a 1960s fairground scene, of which this is a crop.
 The sleeve was designed by Morrissey, using a photo by Jürgen Vollmer from the book Rock 'N' Roll Times: The Style and Spirit of the Early Beatles and Their First Fans.

 Release

-The album was released on 23 February 1987, exclusively in the UK.
+The album was released on 23 February 1987.
 It first charted on 3 March 1987, remaining in the top 100 for 15 weeks and peaking at No. 2.
 The World Won't Listen returned to the UK top 100 for two weeks in 1995, following its re-release by WEA.
 In 2011, The World Won't Listen was included in the Smiths' compilation box set Complete.
+This marked the first time the album was officially released in the US.